-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014

 3.8.
 The determination of what constitutes independence is fundamentally an issue for the collegial body itself to determine.
 The collegial body may decide that, despite a particular member meets all the criteria of independence laid down in this Code, he cannot be considered independent due to special personal or company-related circumstances.
 3.9.
 Necessary information on conclusions the collegial body has come to in its determination of whether a particular member of the body should be considered to be independent should be disclosed.
 When a person is nominated to become a member of the collegial body, the company should disclose whether it considers the person to be independent.
 When a particular member of the collegial body does not meet one or more criteria of independence set out in this Code, the company should disclose its reasons for nevertheless considering the member to be independent.
 In addition, the company should annually disclose which members of the collegial body it considers to be independent.
 No Up till now, the independence of the members of the management bodies was not subject to assessment and disclosure in the Company.
 3.10.
 When one or more criteria of independence set out in this Code has not been met throughout the year, the company should disclose its reasons for considering a particular member of the collegial body to be independent.
 To ensure accuracy of the information disclosed in relation with the independence of the members of the collegial body, the company should require independent members to have their independence periodically re-confirmed.
 No The Company regularly discloses the relations of the supervisory board and the board with the Company in its periodic reports, although, up till now, the independence of the members of the collegial bodies was not subject to assessment and disclosure in the Company.
 3.11.
 In order to remunerate members of a collegial body for their work and participation in the meetings of the collegial body, they may be remunerated from the company's funds.
 The general shareholder meeting should approve the amount of such remuneration.
 Irrelevant Members of collegial bodies do not receive any remuneration from the Company's funds. (not including the information provided in Clause 3 Company Management).
-Principle IV: The duties and liabilities of a collegial body elected by the grant of the corporate governance framework should ensure proper and effect general shareholder meeting, and the powers granted to the collegial body management bodies and protection of interests of all the company's share tive functionin y should ensure g of the collegial body elected by the 4.1 The collegial hady placted by the ground shoulder marking 4.1.
-The collegial body elected by the general shareholder meeting (hereinafter in this Principle referred to as the 'collegial body') should ensure integrity and transparency of the company's financial statements and the control system.
-The collegial body should issue recommendations to the company's management bodies and monitor and control the company's management performance.
-Yes Supervisory board elected in the Company shall submit to the general shareholder meeting comments and proposals regarding the annual financial statements, profit distribution plan and annual statement of the Company, also carry out other functions within the competence of supervisory board.
-At the regular meetings of supervisory board and board, the administration of the Company reports about its activities. (hereinafter in this Principle referred to as the 'collegial body') should ensure integrity and transparency of the company's financial statements and the control system.
-The collegial body should issue recommendations to the company's management bodies and monitor and control the company's Company shall submit to the general shareholder meeting comments and proposals regarding the annual financial statements, profit distribution plan and annual statement of the Company, also carry out other functions within the competence of supervisory board.
-At the regular meetings of supervisory board and
+Principle IV: The duties and liabilities of a collegial body elected by the g The corporate governance framework should ensure proper and effec general shareholder meeting, and the powers granted to the collegial bod management bodies and protection of interests of all the company's share tive functioni older meeting ng of the collegial body elected by the re effective monitoring of the company's Principle IV: The duties and liabilities of a collegial body elected by the g The corporate governance framework should ensure proper and effec general shareholder meeting, and the powers granted to the collegial bod tive functioni y should ensur cholders.
+Yes older meeting

+AB VILNIAUS DEGTINE

-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013
+Annual Financial Statements and Annual Statement

+for the year ended on the 31th December 2014